Signs of a Miscarriage

 Medical Treatment: Determine a cause, chromosomal evaluation of both parents.

-Naturopathic Treatment: Determine a cause, prevent future miscarriages, supplement with a botanical like Vitex agnus-castus (Chaste Tree) if there is an issue with HPA axis and progesterone.
+Naturopathic Treatment: Determine a why recurrent miscarriage is happening, prevent future miscarriages, and possibly supplement with a botanical like Vitex agnus-castus (Chaste Tree) if there is an issue with HPA axis and progesterone.
 In TCM terms kidney yin deficiency is the most common cause of recurrent miscarriages - this means that the uterine environment is hot and dry, the endometrial lining may not be thick enough to accept an embryo.

 Next Steps